Zim95/container-maker/README.main.md

-# container-maker
+# Container Maker
-API to create, list, delete and update containers in different container environments.
-Currently supported: Docker and Kubernetes
+Lets you manage containers across various environments.
+Currently supported: Kubernetes.
+Upcoming: Docker

+How does it work?
+1. Deploy the project inside one of the supported container environments.
+2. Use the GRPC endpoints to create, delete or manage containers.

 # Setup
 1. Before starting this container maker you need to have grpc certificates in place.